DFreireF/rionmass/README.md

 # RionMass
 Toolkit for mass measurements of ringed ions.
-It implements the CMM with polynomial fit and splines.
+It implements the Convolutional Matrix Method (CMM) with polynomial fit and splines.
 Also contains the mass calibration routine.
+25/07/2023 ... working